Coronavirus: Advice for traveling in and within China

-However, despite the government’s efforts, governments across the world have escalated their precautions by conducting entry and exit screenings, and issuing a travel warning or ban to China.
+However, despite the government’s efforts, governments across the world have escalated their precautions by conducting entry and exit screenings and issuing a travel warning or ban to China.
 Airlines are also cutting down on or completely suspending flights to and from China.
-Several international events due to take place in China have been postponed, if not canceled.
+Several international events due to take place in China have been postponed, if not cancelled.

 Precautions for international tourists